hepapi/knowledge-hub/docs/nexus/nexus-installation.md

 docker start <nexus-container>
 ```

-If access to a repository requires the user to be authenticated, Docker will check for authentication access in the ".docker/config.json" file on your local machine.
+If access to a repository requires the user to be authenticated, Docker will check for authentication access in the `.docker/config.json`file on your local machine.
 If authentication is not found, you will need to perform a `docker login` command.

 ```bash
 docker login -u <username> <EC2_PUBLIC_IP>:8082